puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 Consequences of ACL Matching Behavior
 -------------------------------------

 Since ACLs are matched in linear order, auth.conf has to be manually arranged with the most specific paths at the top and the least specific paths at the bottom, lest the whole search get short-circuited and the (usually restrictive) fallback rule be applied to every request.
-Furthermore, since the default ACLs required for normal Puppet functionality are appended to the ACLs read from auth.conf, **you must manually paste a copy of the default ACLs at the top of your auth.conf if you are specifying _any_ ACLs that are less specific than any of the default ACLs.**
+Furthermore, since the default ACLs required for normal Puppet functionality are appended to the ACLs read from auth.conf, **you must manually interleave copies of the default ACLs into your auth.conf if you are specifying _any_ ACLs that are less specific than any of the default ACLs.**

 Default ACLs
 ------------